 Because the finished product can range from sweet to very spicy, a quick look inside your spice cabinet and pantry are really all you need to wow the family at suppertime.

-chicken breasts want pineapples, sweet and sour sauce, orange rinds and even lemon.
-Recipe idea: easy orange-glazed chicken
+Sweet chicken breasts want pineapples, sweet and sour sauce, orange rinds and even lemon.
+Recipe idea: easy orange-glazed chicken.

-chicken breasts love dry rubs prepared with a mixture of spices allowed to blend with the breast overnight in the fridge, or even creative breading options.
-Recipe idea: delicious baked chicken breast with Dijon mustard and Parmesan
+Flavorful chicken breasts love dry rubs prepared with a mixture of spices allowed to blend with the breast overnight in the fridge, or even creative breading options.
+Recipe idea: delicious baked chicken breast with Dijon mustard and Parmesan.

-chicken breasts want red or green chili, jalapenos, marbled cheeses and salsa.
-Recipe idea: kicky chicken drummies with spicy honey
+Spicy chicken breasts want red or green chili, jalapenos, marbled cheeses and salsa.
+Recipe idea: kicky chicken drummies with spicy honey.

 Your first step is to take stock of what you have at home.
 Divide up dry spices, canned offerings (sauces or fruits), and the hot and wild.

 What sounds good to you should be your next step.
 Jalapenos and orange juice might sound great to one person, but garlic and canned diced tomatoes may sound better to another.
 Because chicken breasts are so easy to cook, allow your taste buds to guide you and you'll have lots of options for many nights of chicken variety!

 It’s hard to think of one spice or sauce that doesn’t go well with oven-baked chicken breast.
 One thing to keep in mind is your goal to turn the bland into the sensational, so check that pantry and spice rack and start your chicken adventure.
 Want to be more creative?
 Why not try some stuffed chicken breasts with vitamin-packed spinach?